 In May 2006, the Board of Directors resolved to adopt a fundamental policy regarding the establishment of an internal control system for ensuring the appropriateness of the Group’s business activities.

-Based on the Corporate Activity Guidelines set forth in accordance with the Group management principles, the Company seeks to realize collaborative interaction concerning the supervision, directives, and communications of the SEKISUI CHEMICAL Group (the Company and its subsidiaries), and SEKISUI CHEMICAL’s duties include providing guidance and counsel, and undertaking evaluations of all SEKIAUI CHEMICAL Group members to ensure that their business activities are being conducted in an appropriate manner.
+Based on the Corporate Activity Guidelines set forth in accordance with the Group corporate philosophy, the Company seeks to realize collaborative interaction concerning the supervision, directives, and communications of SEKISUI CHEMICAL Group (the Company and its subsidiaries), and SEKISUI CHEMICAL’s duties include providing guidance and counsel, and undertaking evaluations of all SEKISUI CHEMICAL Group members to ensure that their business activities are being conducted in an appropriate manner.

-In fiscal 2017, some 170 task forces are working to reduce and eliminate risk by analyzing and assessing conditions and implementing risk management measures followed by periodic reviews and implementation of the PDCA cycle of risk management for ongoing improvement.
+In fiscal 2018, 173 task forces are working to reduce and eliminate risk by analyzing and assessing conditions and implementing risk management measures followed by periodic reviews and implementation of the PDCA cycle of risk management for ongoing improvement.
 The Risk Management Group addresses risk expediently and systematically, reports to each subcommittee of the CSR Committee, and considers measures for implementation throughout the Company.

 Information Disclosure and Communication with Stakeholders